jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 When using HTTP/2 and staying reasonable with the number of bundles, a tiny first-time latency of multiple downloads is a small price to pay for the increased cache hit probability (hence avoiding expensive network fetches) for the returning visitors.

-The just-released (as alpha) [webpack 5](https://github.com/webpack/changelog-v5/blob/master/README.md) promises to make out-of-the-box long-term caching a core feature.
+Getting long-term caching right requires reproducible builds, which has been known to be hard with older versions of webpack, and [even with webpack 4](https://github.com/webpack/webpack/issues/7179#issuecomment-449563879).
+The just-released (in alpha) [webpack 5](https://github.com/webpack/changelog-v5/blob/master/README.md) promises to make out-of-the-box long-term caching a core feature, which is very good news.

 # Use developer versions of web browsers